planetlabs/planet-client-python/docs/cli/cli-intro.md

 [Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial), but there are other options as well.
-Just be sure you are comfortable navigating through different directories and modifying files, and the rest of this guide should teach you enough to understand Planet's CLI.
+Just be sure you are comfortable navigating through different directories and modifying files, and the rest of this guide should teach you enough to understand Planet’s CLI.

 ## Core Unix Concepts

-There are a few key CLI concepts that are worth understanding in order to get the most out of Planet's CLI.
+There are a few key CLI concepts that are worth understanding in order to get the most out of Planet’s CLI.
 These are all built into any unix command-line, including Linux and the Mac terminal.
-If you're on Windows you can use [Windows Subsytem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) or [Cygwin](https://www.cygwin.com/).
+If you’re on Windows you can use [Windows Subsytem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) or [Cygwin](https://www.cygwin.com/).